It strengthens your core. It makes your body agile. It aligns your body with your mind and soul.

 Move your head back and look up.
 Reach your pinkie toes towards the ceiling.

-Repeat with the other foot forward and keep the duration of the Asana same.
+Repeat with the other foot forward and keep the same duration of the asana.

 6. Vasisthasana (Side Plank)